-To prevent harm to patient and/or others
+To prevent harm to patient or others

-- (1) Patient restraints (physical and/or chemical) should be utilized only when necessary and only in situations where the patient is exhibiting behavior that the EMS clinician believes will present a danger to the patient or others. - (2) The procedure does apply to patients treated under implied consent.
+- (1) Patient physical restraints should be utilized only when necessary and only in situations where the patient is exhibiting behavior that the EMS clinician believes will present a danger to the patient or others. - (2) The procedure does apply to patients treated under implied consent.

 - (1) The physical restraint procedure applies to patients greater than 1 year of age. - (a) Ensure that the scene is safe. - (b) Ensure sufficient personnel are present to control the patient while restraining.
-USE POLICE ASSISTANCE WHENEVER AVAILABLE. - (c) Position the patient for safe transport:
+Use police assistance when available. - (c) Position the patient for safe transport: - (i) Place patient face up or on their side, if at all possible. - (ii) Secure extremities: